Reasoning-Modulated Representations: Contrastive RMR for Atari

-Our comparisons for this experiment, evaluating our \gls{rmr} pipeline against an identical architecture with an unfrozen $P$ (equivalent to C-SWM \cite{kipf2019contrastive}) is provided in Table \ref{tab:nat_atari}.
-For each of five random seeds, we feed identical batches to both models, hence we can perform a paired $t$-test to assess the statistical significance of any observed differences on validation episodes.
-The results are in line with our expectations: representations learnt by RMR are significantly better ($p < 0.05$) on 12 out of 19 games---and indistinguishable to C-SWM's on others.
-This is despite the fact their architectures are identical, indicating that the pre-trained abstract model induces stronger representations for predicting the underlying factors of the data.
+Our comparisons for this experiment, evaluating our \gls{rmr} pipeline against an identical architecture with an unfrozen $P$ (equivalent to C-SWM~\citep{kipf2019contrastive}) is provided in Table~\ref{tab:nat_atari}.
+For each of 20 random seeds, we feed identical batches to both models, hence we can perform a paired Wilcoxon test to assess the statistical significance of any observed differences on validation episodes.
+The results are in line with our hypothesis: representations learnt by \gls{rmr} are significantly better ($p < 0.05$) on 15 out of 24 games, significantly worse only on Pitfall!---and indistinguishable to C-SWM's on others.
+This is despite the fact their architectures are identical, indicating that the pre-trained abstract model induces stronger representations for predicting the underlying data factors.
+As was the case for bouncing balls, we expose the algorithmic bottleneck here too; see Appendix~\ref{app:btneck}.

+As a relevant initial baseline---and to emphasise the difficulty of our task---we also include in Table~\ref{tab:nat_atari} the performance of the latent embeddings extracted from a pre-trained Agent57~\citep{badia2020agent57}.
+These embeddings are, perhaps unsurprisingly, substantially worse than both the RMR and C-SWM models.
+As Agent57 was trained on a reward-maximising objective, its embeddings are likely to capture the controllable aspects of the input, while filtering out the environment's background.

+\paragraph{Abstract model transfer} While the results above indicate that endowing a self-supervised Atari representation learner with knowledge of the underlying game's RAM transitions yields stronger representations, one may still argue that this constitutes a form of ``privileged information''.
+This is due to the fact we knew upfront which game we were learning the representations for, and hence could leverage the specific RAM dynamics of this game.

+In the final experiment, we study a more general setting: we are given access to RAM traces showing us how the Atari console manipulates its memory in response to player input, but we \emph{cannot} guarantee these traces came from the same game that we are performing representation learning over.
+Can we still effectively leverage this knowledge?

+Specifically, we test \emph{abstract model transfer} in the following way: first, we take a pre-trained abstract processor network $P$ from one game (the \emph{``train game''}) and freeze it.
+Then, using this processor, we perform the aforementioned natural pipeline training and testing over frames from another game (the \emph{``test game''}).
+We then evaluate whether the recovered performance improves over the C-SWM model with unfrozen weights---once again using a paired one-sided Wilcoxon test over 20 seeds to ascertain statistical significance of any differences observed.
+The final outcome of our experiment is hence a $24\times 24$ matrix, indicating the quality of abstract model transfer from every game to every other game.
+Table~\ref{tab:nat_atari} corresponds to the ``diagonal'' entries of this matrix.

+The results, presented in Figure~\ref{fig:atari_transfer}, testify to the performance of \gls{rmr}.
+Representations learned by \gls{rmr} transfer better in $64.6\%$ of the train/test game pairs, are indistinguishable from C-SWM in $33.7\%$ of the game pairs and perform worse than C-SWM in only $1.7\%$ of game pairs.
+Therefore, in plentiful circumstances, the answer to our original question is \emph{positive}: discovering a trace of Atari RAM transitions of unknown origin can often be of high significance for representation learning from Atari pixels, regardless of whether the underlying games match.